The topological Atiyah-Segal map: Families of flat connections over the Heisenberg manifold

-The proof of this result relies on spectral sequences that compute $\K_* (G)$ from the integral homology of spaces of irreducible unitary representations of $G$.
-The construction of the spectral sequences, reviewed in Section~\ref{SS-sec}, makes essential use of the fact that $\K_* (G)$ is the homotopy of an $E_\infty$ ring spectrum, with the ring structure arising from tensor product of representations.
-The representation-theoretic input for the computation comes from calculations of Lubotzky--Magid~\cite{LM} and Nunley--Magid~\cite{NM}.

-\begin{theorem} Given $m, R\geqs 1$, there exists $n_0\geqs 1$ such that for all $n\geqs n_0$, $\wt{\pi}_m (\flatc_n (N^3))$ contains a subgroup $F$ satisfying: \begin{enumerate} \item The abelianization of $F$ is free of infinite rank; \item $\Hol_* (F) \leqs \wt{\pi}_m \Hom(H, \U(n))$ has rank $R$; and \item No non-trivial element in $F$ is in the image of a based gauge-orbit inclusion map. \end{enumerate} When $m=1$, and when $m$ is even, $(3)$ can be strengthened by replacing the based gauge group by the full gauge group. \end{theorem} \begin{proof} Since $\wt{K}^{-m} (BH) \isom K^{-m} (N^3)$ is finitely generated, Proposition~\ref{Lawson-H} implies that the kernel of $\wt{\alpha}_m$ is free abelian of countably infinite rank (note here that subgroups of free abelian groups -- of any rank -- are free~\cite[Appendix 2]{Lang-algebra}).
+\begin{theorem} Given $m, R\geqs 1$, there exists $n_0\geqs 1$ such that for all $n\geqs n_0$, $\wt{\pi}_m (\flatc_n (N^3))$ contains a subgroup $F$ satisfying: \begin{enumerate} \item The abelianization of $F$ is free of infinite rank; \item $\Hol_* (F) \leqs \wt{\pi}_m \Hom(H, \U(n))$ has rank $R$; and \item Only the trivial element of $F$ is in the image of a based gauge-orbit inclusion. \end{enumerate} When $m=1$, and when $m$ is even, $(3)$ can be strengthened by replacing the based gauge group by the full gauge group. \end{theorem} \begin{proof} Since $\wt{K}^{-m} (BH) \isom K^{-m} (N^3)$ is finitely generated, Proposition~\ref{Lawson-H} implies that the kernel of $\wt{\alpha}_m$ is free abelian of countably infinite rank (note here that subgroups of free abelian groups -- of any rank -- are free~\cite[Appendix 2]{Lang-algebra}).